Seoul Metropolitan Police Agency: Events since 1993

 In 1993, the SMPA was tasked with the investigation of a possible bomb threat to visiting American President Bill Clinton, as what was later termed a gas-pipe explosion took place in the Grand Hyatt Seoul Hotel, where he was planning to stay.
-In 1999 SMPA riot officers with tear gas and water cannons faced "several hundred" pro-unification marchers at Seoul National University, however despite rocks being thrown at the police, there was no response and no serious clashes were reported.
+In 1999, SMPA riot officers with tear gas and water cannons faced "several hundred" pro-unification marchers at Seoul National University, however despite rocks being thrown at the police, there was no response and no serious clashes were reported.

 The SMPA was given custody of two US Army soldiers charged with negligently killing two teenage girls in 2002.
 In 2006 the SMPA arrested a North Korean defector and ex bodyguard of Kim Jong-il, as well as three others for trading fake aphrodisiacs in Seoul.

 In 2007 SMPA was under scrutiny following the resignation of its police chief, Hong Young-ki, after an alleged revenge attack.
 Allegations were made that the SMPA overlooked the attack by its police chief on one of South Korea's richest men.

+In the aftermath of the Seoul Halloween crowd crush on 29 October 2022, it was reported on 20 January 2024 that the chief, Kim Kwang-ho, was charged with negligence.
+Kim is accused of failing to ensure there were enough officers deployed on the ground on the incident night.